 *adjoining walls, shared water-closet facilities

 “Long Liz Stride.”
 The girl from Torslanda (Norway).
 On the mortuary slab “traces of prettiness remained in her face…there must have been a time when she was exceedingly proud of her curly black hair.”
 Born 1843.
 Farmer’s daughter.
 Becomes a servant.
 A male living under her master’s roof (the master or his son?
-His brother, cousin, friend or father?) impregnates her and gives her syphillis.
+His brother, cousin, friend or father?) impregnates her and gives her syphilis.
 Baby is still-born.
-Moves to London.
+Moves to the east end of London.
 Works as a servant for a gentleman living near Hyde Park.
-Marries, John Stride at St. Giles in the Fields Church.
+Marries John Stride at St. Giles in the Fields Church.
 Marriage breaks up.
 Convictions for drunkenness.
-Lives in a common lodging house in Flower & Dean Street in Whitechapel.
-Shortly before 1 am on September 30 – the opening act of “the double event” – the Ripper murders* her in Dutfield Yard.
+Lives in a common lodging-house in Flower & Dean Street in Whitechapel.
+Shortly before 1 am on September 30 – the opening act of “the double event” – the Jack the Ripper murders* her in Dutfield’s Yard off Berners Street (now Henriques Street).
 He’s nearly caught in the act.
 Louis Diemschutz, driving his horse and cart into the yard, finds her body.
 The horse shies – nervousness at passing the body and perhaps sensing a tense man hiding in the shadows.
 Buried in pauper’s grave 15509 in East London Cemetery. *Bizarre coincidence: she may have been attacked twice in the same place in the space of about ten minutes by two different men, only the latter of whom was the Ripper.

-Liveliest and the oldest of the Ripper’s victims.
+Liveliest and the oldest of the Ripper’s murder victims.
 5 feet tall, dark auburn hair, hazel eyes.
 Born Wolverhampton, 1842.
 Daughter of a tinplate worker.
 Grows up in London.
-Catharine’s mother dies when Catharine is 13.
+Catherine’s mother dies when Catherine is 13.
 Time in the workhouse.
 Takes up with a soldier, Thomas Conway.
-His initials are tattoo’d on her arm.
+His initials are tattooed on her arm.
 They have three children.
 Live by making and selling chapbooks.
 They separate.
 Cause: her “habitual drunkenness” and/or “his occasional drinking and violence.”
 Joins an Irish porter in his lodgings in Flower & Dean Street.
 September 1888 the couple go hop-picking in Kent.
 Make very little.
 Gets a bed in the casual ward at the Shoe Lane Workhouse.
 Tells the superintendent, “I have come back to earn the reward for the apprehension of the Whitechapel murderer.
 I think I know him.”
-8.30 pm she impersonates a fire engine and lies down in the street to sleep.
-Arrested, she’s taken to Bishopsgate Police Station.
-Released at 1 am.
+8.30pm she impersonates a fire engine and lies down in the street to sleep.
+Arrested, she’s taken to Bishopsgate Metropolitan Police Station.
+Released in the early hours, at 1am.
 Says, “I shall get a damn fine hiding when I get home.”
 Her last recorded words: “Good night, old cock.”
 Murdered, September 30, in Mitre Square – the second half of “the double event.”
 A piece of her apron, the one physical clue left by the Ripper, charts the Ripper’s escape route.